jasonnnnli/barcode-reader-docs/programming/features/customize-the-ui.md

 ### Add a viewfinder frame

-Having a video playing on the page may seem a bit incongruous. we camm add a viewfinder frame around the video to make it better.
+Having a video playing on the page may seem a bit incongruous. we can add a viewfinder frame around the video to make it better.

 To do this, we add the following code inside the div `div-ui-container` :